SafaObuz/Visual-Ed/README.md

 # Visual-Ed

-Introduction
+#Introduction
-The Locked-In Syndrome Classroom Assistant is an innovative project aimed at assisting individuals with locked-in syndrome in classroom environments.
+The Visual-Ed is an innovative project aimed at assisting individuals with locked-in syndrome in classroom environments.
 Locked-in syndrome is a condition in which a person is aware and awake but cannot move or communicate verbally due to complete paralysis of nearly all voluntary muscles except for the eyes.
 This project utilizes cutting-edge technology to provide these individuals with a means of communication and interaction within the classroom setting.

-Features
+#Features
 Eye Movement Detection: The system incorporates computer vision algorithms to detect the movement of the user's eyes, allowing them to interact with the assistant.
 AI-Powered Assistance: Integrated with OpenAI's GPT-3 model, the assistant predicts and generates responses based on the user's input and context.
 Multiple-Choice Interaction: The assistant engages users with multiple-choice questions, enabling them to respond using eye movements detected by the camera.
 Raspberry Pi Integration: Built on a Raspberry Pi platform, the assistant is compact and portable, making it suitable for use in various educational settings.
 Graphical User Interface (GUI): The assistant features a user-friendly GUI for seamless interaction and accessibility.

-Requirements
+#Requirements
 To run the Locked-In Syndrome Classroom Assistant, ensure you have the following dependencies installed:

-Python 3.7 or higher
+i) Python 3.7 or higher
-langchain==1.0.0
+ii) langchain==1.0.0 or higher iii) python-dotenv==0.19.0 or higher iv)  pygame
-python-dotenv==0.19.0
+v) openai

-Install the dependencies using the following command:
+#Install the dependencies using the following command:
 bash
 Copy code
 pip install -r requirements.txt